Here’s all you need to know about the shelf life and spoilage of kale. Learn how long kale lasts in the fridge and how to tell if it’s spoiled.

 Fresh, raw kale loses quality pretty quickly, so once you get home from the grocery store or farmers’ market, put it in the fridge without washing it first.

 Can You Freeze Kale?

-If you’d like to store kale long term, freezing is an option.
+If you’d like to store kale long-term, freezing is an option.
 First and foremost, you should know that freezing alters the texture of raw kale.

 Once it’s prepared like that, you should pre-freeze it on a cookie tray.
-After that, the kale is ready for long term freezing in freezer bags or containers.
-Add a label with name and date if needed and chuck the bag or container into the freezer.
+After that, the kale is ready for long-term freezing in freezer bags or containers.
+Add a label with the name and date if needed and chuck the bag or container into the freezer.

 When it comes to thawing, thaw it in the fridge, or if you use it in a cooked dish, you can add it frozen.

 If thawed kale doesn’t work in your usual dishes, try using it in a green smoothie.
 Other ingredients should make up for whatever kale is lacking.

 Kale Shelf Life and Spoilage Summary

 Thank you for reading this short guide on kale.
 Let’s briefly recap what we’ve covered above: